‘Inclusive design’ has become so widely used that it’s meaningless. That has to change

 A design process seeking to include the disability community should focus on employing disabled people as equal participants.
 This is a clear difference between inclusive design and what some refer to as disability design or disability-led design.

-Halstead and other designers like Jen White-Johnson, Liz Jackson, and Alex Haagaard have been advocating for designs and processes that situate disabilities front and center.
-Disability-led design centers disabled people and offers a more nuanced, equitable, and authentic framework to discuss these issues Those who are non-disabled and want to participate in disability and design work should educate themselves in disability culture and should seek out opportunities to collaborate with and learn from disabled designers.
+Designers like Liz Jackson, Alex Haagaard, Jen White-Johnson, Halstead, and others have been advocating for designs and processes that situate disabilities front and center.
+Disability-led design centers disabled people and offers a more nuanced, equitable, and authentic framework to discuss these issues.
+Those who are non-disabled and want to participate in disability and design work should educate themselves in disability culture and should seek out opportunities to collaborate with and learn from disabled designers.

 Beyond featuring disabled people in stock images on websites and ad campaigns, or even including them as volunteers in design processes and calling it a day, discussions about disability and design should be about the equal participation of disabled people.
 A truly inclusive design process should include conversations and actions to redesign inaccessible employment pipelines.
 It should demand employment—not just “inclusion”—of disabled people, with equal compensation, and decision-making power in everything from recruiting and research to design and fabrication.
 It should demand actual inclusion in every step of product development and in every department of a company.